Luzia (Cirque du Soleil): Tour

 Luzia began its Grand Chapiteau tour in North America in a white and yellow Big Top whose solar system elements reflect the importance of space, and especially the moon, in Mexican culture.
 The main tent is white with yellow curves to represent the paths of the planets around the moon, and the artistic tent is yellow to represent the sun.
 A Tapis Rouge tent was introduced at the San Francisco run.

 Rain curtain and pool

-A notable aspect of Luzia is the center-stage rain curtain.
+A notable aspect of Luzia is the center-stage rain curtain which was created by French company Aquatique Show.
 The rain truss consists of a rotating chassis with a line of individually-controlled valves to precisely release water, creating patterns and images.
 The chassis also has twelve lights to illuminate and emphasize the rain, and the floor of the stage is perforated to let water drain.
 The falling rain displays common Mexican patterns, animals, and foliage/trees.